Geocomposite: Multi-linear drainage composites

 A manufactured product composed of a series of parallel single drainage conduits (like perforated mini-pipes) regularly spaced across the width of the product and sandwiched between two or more geosynthetics (more often geotextiles).
 They are used for liquid drainage or gas collection while providing a separation and filtration function.
 Such multi-linear drainage composites are not susceptible to creep in compression or geotextile intrusion when confined in the soil, which means that they maintain their flow capacity over time, even under heavy loads.
 These drainage geocomposites are regularly used in landfill applications for leachate collection layers and cover systems, and in buildings for sub-slab depressurization systems to collect toxic gases (Radon, VOCs, etc.) and prevent their migration into the building.

 Geotextile-geomembrane composites

 Geotextiles can be laminated on one or both sides of a geomembrane for a number of purposes.
 The geotextiles provide increased resistance to puncture, tear propagation, and friction related to sliding, as well as providing tensile strength in and of themselves.
 Geotextiles are of heavy and are of the nonwoven, needle-punched variety.
 In such cases the geotextile component acts as a drainage medium, since it can conduct water, leachate or gases away from direct contact with the geomembrane.

-Geomembrane-geogrid composites

-Some types of Geomembranes and Geogrids are made from the same material, such as high-density polyethylene (HDPE).
-This commonality in material allows for them to be effectively bonded together, resulting in a composite system that combines the benefits of both components.
-By integrating Geomembranes with Geogrids, an impervious membrane barrier is created, which offers enhanced strength and friction capabilities.
-This synergy not only provides superior tensile strength and durability but also improves the overall stability and performance of the system in various engineering applications.
-Such composite barriers are particularly advantageous in projects requiring robust containment solutions, such as landfill liners, mining operations, and water management systems.
-The combination of geomembranes and geogrids ensures long-term reliability and efficiency, making them a preferred choice in modern geotechnical and environmental engineering.